 Rahne Sinclair, who fights as Wolfsbane, is a Scottish mutant who can shift into a wolf or a hybrid wolf-human form.
 Both forms come with sharper senses, greater speed, and added strength.

-She started out in the comics with the New Mutants before moving to X-Factor, and she has bounced between mutant teams for decades since.
+She started out in the comics with the New Mutants before moving to X-Factor, and she bounced between mutant teams for decades since.
 Wolfsbane was part of X-Men: The Animated Series, but her only trace in X-Men '97 Season 1 was a cameo in a photo on Forge's wall showing his old allies.
 The new art shows her mid-transformation, fangs bared, in X-Factor colors.

 Multiple Man

 In the comics, Madrox later founded X-Factor Investigations, a mutant detective agency, and became one of the brand's most recognizable names.
-He briefly appeared in X-Men: The Animated Series in "Cold Comfort," but stayed out of X-Men '97 until now.
+He briefly appeared in X-Men: The Animated Series in "Cold Comfort" but stayed out of X-Men '97 until now.
 He also appeared in the X-Factor image from Season 1.

 Val Cooper

 Valerie Cooper, or Val Cooper, is the one member of the group without mutant powers.
-She's a U.S. government official who oversees X-Factor and serves as the bridge between the team and the people who fund it.
+She's a US government official who oversees X-Factor and serves as the bridge between the team and the people who fund it.

 Val already factored into X-Men '97 Season 1, tied to the season's larger plot.
-In the comics, she recruited the founding members of the government X-Factor, so her presence signals how official this version of the team really is.
+In the comics, she recruited the founding members of the government X-Factor, so her presence signals how official this version of the team is.

 Marvel Studios' decision to go with this X-Factor roster is exciting, as it rewards anyone who watched the original cartoon.
 X-Factor's appearance in "Cold Comfort" was a brief tease, and the team never got a real spotlight.
 Building a full lineup out of Havok, Polaris, Strong Guy, Wolfsbane, Multiple Man, and Val Cooper finishes a story the 1990s series left hanging.